FeatureBaseDB/featurebase/docs/getting-started.md

 ##### Create the Schema

 Before we can import data or run queries, we need to create our schema.
-The first 6 dependencies are imported from the java-pilosa library.
+You can see the first six dependencies are imported from the java-pilosa library.
 Create the schema by creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa.
 This is all done in the `StarTrace.java` file:
 ```
 package main.java;